 - Donate on Binance Charity

 It’s worth noting that BNB works as a payment method on Binance International Exchange — but NOT on Binance Singapore.
 You cannot use Binance Coin (BNB) on Binance Singapore to pay for your trading fees at this point in time.

 Binance Singapore offers something called a Binance Cash Wallet, but that’s a totally different thing from Binance Coin.
 The Binance Cash Wallet is like any other e-wallet — basically a way for you to store Singapore Dollars on the platform.
 You still need to pay the 0.6% trading fees in SGD.

-However, you can buy and sell Binance Coin (BNB) on Binance Singapore’s crypto exchange, and then use it to trade on the Binance International Exchange.
+However, you can buy and sell Binance Coin (BNB) on Binance Singapore’s crypto exchange.

 How does Binance Coin (BNB) retain its value?